 Good working relationships lead to great work.

-The more open and timely the chats, the more rewarding the journey and outcome.
+The more open, honest and timely the chats, the more rewarding the journey and outcome.

 Sharing is caring.